Noah-Huppert/alligator-wasm-alloc/README.md

   - [Life Cycle of an Allocation](#life-cycle-of-an-allocation)

 # Overview
-Alligator is a _real time_ memory allocator built for Web Assembly, written for Rust.
+Alligator is a _real time_ memory allocator built for WebAssembly, written for Rust.
 Using Alligator is as simple as adding two lines of code to your project, see the [Usage](#usage) instructions for more.

+**Why do I need a different allocator?**
+The default Rust allocator is the wrong tool for the job when it comes to WebAssembly.

+WebAssembly's memory model and heap is different native platforms.
+The maximum memory size is 4 GB([†](https://webassembly.github.io/spec/js-api/index.html#limits)) and there is no concept of freeing memory to the host.

+In contrast native applications can allocate huge regions of memory, much larger than 4 GB.
+Plus there is a concept of freeing memory back to the host.
+As such memory allocators designed for this world, like the default Rust allocator, must make design trade-offs in order to accommodate these requirements.

+The Alligator WASM Allocator was designed from the start with WebAssembly as its primary target.
+Optimizations can be made because we know that we'll never have to give space back to the OS, and never handle allocating more than 4 GB.

 See [Design](#design) for more details on performance and internal workings.